GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

-Reasoning is the defining challenge in neurosymbolic AI.
-Researchers have long struggled to combine the efficiency of neural learning with the rigor and interpretability of symbolic inference~\cite{ZHANG202114}.

-\subsubsection{The Representation Dilemma: Neural or Symbolic?}
+\subsection{The Representation Dilemma: Neural or Symbolic?}

-Traditional AI research overwhelmingly associates reasoning with purely symbolic systems, such as expert systems~\cite{MYCIN1978_313, DENDRAL-1993209} or logic-based AI~\cite{MCCARTHY198027, prolog_1996}.
+Traditional AI research overwhelmingly associates reasoning with purely symbolic systems, including expert systems~\cite{MYCIN1978_313, DENDRAL-1993209} or logic-based AI~\cite{MCCARTHY198027, prolog_1996}.
 For decades, this paradigm shaped AI practice under the premise that human intelligence could be reduced to formal logic operating on symbols~\cite{newell_simon, haugeland1985artificial}.
 Symbolic methods offer clarity and structure by explicitly encoding rules over discrete concepts~\cite{newell_simon} and are reliable, given suitable abstractions.
 The symbolic approach governed the AI field till the 90s, when its drawbacks became evident: Symbolic systems struggle with ambiguity, contextualization, and the fluidity of real-world knowledge~\cite{HARNAD_1990}.
 In addition, computational complexity limits scalability of systems that are already prone to brittleness: Complete symbolic grounding of a knowledge base leads to a worst-case combinatorial explosion~\cite{CHEN1994467}.

 In contrast, neural approaches rely on multidimensional embeddings as their representations and approximate knowledge grounding through gradient-based learning over a continuous parameter space~\cite{LeCun2015}.
 They are robust against outliers and inaccuracies in data, and scale learning and inference well~\cite{10.1093/nsr/nwac035}.
-Modern deep learning (DL) excels in domains such as image classification~\cite{NIPS2012_Krizhevsky} and machine translation~\cite{bahdanau2016neuralmachinetranslation}.
 Neural systems are efficient learners but forfeit transparency: Their decision pathways remain opaque and lack the verifiable interpretability of symbolic inference~\cite{tran2025reasoningneurosymbolicai}.
 They tend to memorize, thus undermining reliable generalization beyond observed facts, especially in out-of-distribution domains.
 Furthermore, while probabilistic and approximate inference accommodates ambiguities, it yields imprecise logical inference.